rei/rei-cedar-vue-2/README.md

 This projects Changelogs are generated.
 To output the latest changelog file you will need to create a new repository release.

-- Generate the root Changelog: `standard-changelog`
+- Generate the root Changelog: `npm run changelog`